micmejia/bible-dump/NKJV/Judges/Judg 8.md

 But Gideon said to them, "I will not rule over you, nor shall my son rule over you; the Lord shall rule over you."

 ###### 24
-Then Gideon said to them, "I would like to [^f]make a request of you, that each of you would give me the earrings from his plunder."
+Then Gideon said to them, "I would like to make a request of you, that each of you would give me the earrings from his plunder."
 For they had golden earrings, because they _were_ Ishmaelites.

 ###### 25
 So they answered, "We will gladly give _them._" And they spread out a garment, and each man threw into it the earrings from his plunder.